cvairlis/PowerShell/Log_Analysis_Reporting_Visualization/README.md

 - Dates Time and TimeRanges American Style

 - DataBase have to re-created every new Year to contain only events occured the current year !!!
+	In other words the first event that is stored in the database have to be after 01/04/20xx.
 	This is because if there are events from past years log analysis - Get-HashTableForTimeLineChart cmdlet cannot produce correct results.